 Needless to say, this extra packaging is far from environmentally friendly.
 Furthermore, you might have seen pictures on social media of bananas wrapped in plastic or a few small fruits carefully wrapped in a plastic tray.

 Do we have to ask if they even needed this food packaging at all?
 Producers often use plastic throughout the shipping process to retain freshness and extend the shelf life of organic matter we might find on our dining tables later.

 Overall the best eco-friendly alternative is to go without packaging where we can and use only the minimal amount where we do.
 In turn, choosing eco-friendly packaging reduces the raw materials required to ship our goods.

 The mounds of excess packaging material would not be such a troubling burden if we knew that they could simply be reused or reconfigured for another purpose.
 Yet any household only needs so many spare boxes.

-We'd have more peace of mind where all that plastic wrap suited to biodegrade into harmless organic composts.
+We'd have more peace of mind when all that plastic wrap is suited to biodegrade into harmless organic composts.
 Plastics, however, are forever.
 How long will those Styrofoam blocks and peanuts last—the best guess is it will take 500 years for them to decompose.

 Fortunately, you'll now find more organizations putting in the effort to source green packaging solutions.
-And more consumers choosing to shop for eco-friendly products complete with eco-friendly packaging.
+And more consumers are choosing to shop for eco-friendly products complete with eco-friendly packaging.
 The more consumers demand sustainable packaging, the more eco-friendly options will become mainstream and accepted as standard practice.

 Do you know what chemical compounds suppliers used to manufacture the items that end up on your doorstep?
 You may have heard that they use many toxic chemicals in the packaging used to transport our groceries: BPA, phthalates, PFCs, perchlorate, and so forth.